Kaiserliche Reichspost

-Kaiserliche Reichspost ([ˈʁaɪçsˌpɔst], Imperial Mail), originally named Niederländische Postkurs (Low Countries' postal route), was the name of the international postal service of the Holy Roman Empire, founded in 1490.
-It was the first modern postal service in the world and initiated a revolution in communication in Europe.
+Kaiserliche Reichspost ([ˈʁaɪçsˌpɔst], Imperial Mail), originally named Niederländische Postkurs (Low Countries' postal route), was the name of the postal service of the Holy Roman Empire, founded in 1490.
+Often considered the world's first modern postal service, it initiated a revolution in communication in Europe.

 History

 Background

-In the late 15th and early 16th century, the Habsburg dynasty had managed to develop a transoceanic empire, on which it was said that "The sun never sets", but unlike the ancient Romans and Persians or their contemporary Chinese, Russians, Mexicans and Peruvians, they lacked the financial capacity to maintain a postal system on their own.
+In the late 15th and early 16th century, the Habsburg dynasty had managed to develop a transoceanic empire, on which it was said that "The sun never sets", but unlike the ancient Romans and Persians or their contemporary Chinese, Russians, Aztecs, or Incas, they lacked the financial capacity to maintain a postal system on their own.
 Other European governments tried to develop their own models as well, but efforts usually proved short-lived, as in the case Louis XI's ambitious project.